BiancaMass/Automated_PCA_MDIBL/README.md

 # Automated_PCA_MDIBL
 This repository contains a pipeline that identifies unexpected variables in an expression data matrix.
 It performs normalization on the count matrix, PC Analysis, and regression on the PCs vs experimental design.
-Once unexpected variables are identified, their PC coordinates are captured into a modified design file, to be used for downstream analysis as surrogates of e unexpected variable(s).
+Once unexpected variables are identified, their PC coordinates are captured into a modified design file, to be used for downstream analysis as surrogates of unexpected variable(s).

 1. Operating instructions